Duke in Rome

 Duke Affiliation: Department of Classical Studies, Department of Art, Art History and Visual Studies, and Duke's History Department

-Housing: Residence Hall, Hotels
+Housing: Villas, Residence Hall, Hotels

 ACADEMICS